Alliant Energy Landing

 Resting high atop the hill overlooking the Fairgounds, the fully renovated Grandfather’s Barn is one of the few remaining authentic exhibits of Iowa’s early agricultural heritage.

-The Grandstand was originally built in 1909 and was renovated in 1997.
+The Grandstand was originally built in 1909 and was renovated in 1997 and updated in 2018.
 Today there is a special event hosted each night of the Fair.

 The Horse Barn, orginally built in 1907, received renovations in 2002.
 Additional construction took place in 2010 with the building of the Jacobson Center.